-- 1. Term Examinations Optional: The holding of term examinations is optional within each department. - 2.
+- Term Examinations Optional: The holding of term examinations is optional within each department. - 2.
 Instructors may schedule term examinations during any regularly scheduled class period.
 In certain cases an instructor may schedule a term examination outside or beyond the regularly scheduled class period.
 Instructors should be aware that by doing so, conflicts may result for some students that have another class at the time of the scheduled term examinations.
 Students have the right to attend regularly scheduled class activities.
-Therefore, if a student has a conflict between a regularly scheduled class in which there was a scheduled term examination will be required to make an accommodation for the student.
+Therefore, if a student has a conflict between a regularly scheduled class and a scheduled term examination, the instructor of the class in which there was a scheduled term examination will be required to make an accommodation for the student.